gwlucastrig/GridfourDocs/README.md

 # GridfourDoc

-This page will be the new home for the Gridfour Project Web pages.
+This repository is the new home for the Gridfour Project Web pages.

-Documentation coming soon.
+To visit our main documentation, visit [The Gridfour Project Notes](https://gwlucastrig.github.io/GridfourDocs/)

+To visit the Gridfour Wiki page, visit [The Gridfour Wiki](https://github.com/gwlucastrig/gridfour/wiki)